eagle-io/docs/source/reference/expressions/filters/index.rst

 Filters
 ==============

-Liquid implements business-logic independent filters that are typically implemented in `shopify/liquid <https://shopify.github.io/liquid/>`_.
+Liquid expressions implement business-logic independent filters that are typically implemented in `shopify/liquid <https://shopify.github.io/liquid/>`_.
-This section contains the specification and demoes for all the filters implemented by Liquid.
+This section contains the specification and examples for all the filters implemented by Liquid.

 There’s 40+ filters supported by Liquid.
 These filters can be categorized into these groups: